-- try and handle it in one or more catch clauses - errors - try?: Convert an error to optional - with returned value or in case of errors it's nil - try!: The error will not occur (or you'll get runtime error) - let x = try! someThrowingFunction()
+- do-try-catch: When working with code that can throw errors, surround it with a do, call it with a try and handle it in one or more catch clauses - Write a pattern after catch to indicate what errors to handle, or no pattern to handle all errors - If errors are not handled in your catches or the surrounding scope, then runtime error - try?: Convert an error to optional - if let x = try? someThrowingFunction() { return data } return nil // x is optional.
+It is either set with returned value or in case of errors it's nil - try!: The error will not occur (or you'll get runtime error) - let x = try! someThrowingFunction()